 The application will be judged by a panel of reviewers on the basis of your personal qualifications, the scientific excellence, novelty and feasibility of the proposal, and the academic and non-academic impact of the planned research.

 You should demonstrate that you have made connections with ecologists in a developed country that can provide advice during the proposed project.
-If international travel is part of the application, you should demonstrate close links with those they propose to visit.
+If international travel is part of the application, you should demonstrate close links with those you propose to visit.